 Graham’s interest in many musical styles has resulted in pieces that reach from complex classical works through to compositions that tread the line between classical music and other genres such as tango nuevo, flamenco, jazz, and café music.
 These latter works are in the repertoire of ensembles such as Las Sombras, Ardey Saxophone Quartet, Terra Voce, Dieter Kraus, Tango Volcano, La Tin Shed Orquesta, and Faux Pas.
 He has also written educational music as part of the Sound Sketches piano series.

 Recent CD releases include discs by Assi Karttunen (harpsichord), Rody van Gemert (guitar), the Ellipsos Saxophone Quartet, Mari Mantyla (decacorde), and London Blues 6, performed by Tom Kerstens, was included on a compilation CD put together by luthier Gary Southwell.
-Future recordings include a CD of Graham’s piano music, as well as a disc of his guitar ensemble works.
+Future recordings to be released in 2021/22 include a CD of Graham’s piano music (Paul Sánchez, Albert Kim – US), a disc of his guitar ensemble works (The Helsinki Guitar Duo, and others, Finland), and In Arcadia will be recorded in Japan.